 If you're visiting on a cold winter's day (although we would eat here in a heat wave!) we recommend enjoying a hearty lunch at Makars Gourmet Mash Bar.
 Generous portions of mash potato are served with a choice of toppings including lamb shank, gammon and haggis, as well as different plant based options.
 They also have a wide selection of drinks, including Scottish whiskies to enjoy.
 It's the perfect place to warm up and enjoy some incredible food.
 Makars is one of our all time favourite places to eat and is one of Edinburgh's most popular food spots, so make sure to book a table in advance and save yourself the wait.

 Location: 9 & 12 Bank St, Edinburgh EH1 2LN

-If you're visiting on a rare, sunny day, grab a few bits from one of the city's best bakeries, La Barantine and enjoy a picnic in the beautiful Princes Street Gardens.
-The Princes Street Gardens sits in the shadow of the castle and offers incredible towering views of Edinburgh's beautiful architecture.
+If you're visiting on a warm, sunny day, grab a few bits from one of the city's best bakeries, La Barantine and enjoy a picnic in the beautiful Princes Street Gardens.
+The Princes Street Gardens sit in the shadow of the castle and offers incredible towering views of Edinburgh's beautiful architecture.
 If you're in the gardens at 1pm, listen out for the one o'clock gun, one of Edinburgh's most famous traditions.

 Location (La Barantine): 89 W Bow, Edinburgh EH1 2JP